Hazwany/blog/README.md

 I echoed this point in an article on the [creation of elites](https://medium.com/@kaerumy/civil-society-participation-as-equal-participants-for-important-technical-issues-requires-well-c057efe6a9cb#.1gqjfv3y4), how can you address the repetition of participation of small groups of elites that claim to represent the minorities and the communities in their respective country/region?
 Following are four groups that we, the open data community, need to consider approaching particularly: non-tech skilled persons that have experiences in rights-based issues, tech experienced individuals, intermediaries, and beneficiaries.

 ![Alt text](https://i0.wp.com/blog.okfn.org/files/2016/11/IODC-unconf2.jpg?resize=600%2C400)
+*Nany in the unconference discussing capacity building (image: IODC16)*

 ##3.
 Window shopping
 This is not just any a typical kind of window shopping.
 This is window shopping for funding.
 Can IODC be more than just a one-off meeting point?
 Wouldn’t it be great if some percentage of the conference budget allocated to fund projects at the end of the conference?
 There is another way to have an added value for IODC: fund small scale & measurable open data projects by regions.
 This is where organisers of sessions participate with a mission to not just bring ideas and share it with the world but to make it come to life in small projects.
 IODC can become a platform where organisers of sessions begin to experiment their ideas that can really lead to social change.